 This facility is part of the Food Systems Center, a multi-disciplinary group of programs and facilities designed to teach people about food sustainability.
 We involve local and regional food producers in dialogue about sustainable agriculture and economic vitality.

 Since the mid-1990s, our Sunshine Community Bike Shoppe has served as a hub for bike enthusiasts.
-The shoppe has tools, parts, and plenty of advice to offer to anyone who wants to repair their bike or build one from scratch.
-If you are interested in learning the ABC’s of bike repair, you are welcome and encouraged to volunteer alongside our work-study students who manage the shoppe.
+The shop has tools, parts, and plenty of advice to offer to anyone who wants to repair their bike or build one from scratch.
+If you are interested in learning the ABC’s of bike repair, you are welcome and encouraged to volunteer alongside our work-study students who manage the shop.
 Thinking about not bringing your own bike to campus this year?
-Consider adopting one of our thirty rental bikes for a semester or two!
+No problem–you can easily set up a monthly bike rental.

 Students manage multiple garden spaces on campus: an agro-ecological permaculture garden behind the McLean Environmental Living and Learning Center; a community garden with plots available to rent to students, faculty, and staff; and a new edible perennial garden at Memorial Hall.
 The gardens provide fresh produce to our cafeteria, food that is sold to the campus community, and is also used out on the trails during Northland’s outdoor orientation trips each August.